 - All the Higher Values of the Root Node will be kept on the Right Side.

-- On the Binary Search Tree, three kinds of Operations can be done, Insertion, Searching & Deletion.
+- On the Binary Search Tree, three kinds of Operations can be done: Insertion, Searching & Deletion.

-- The Space Complexity will be the O(N).
+- The Space Complexity will be O(N).